Ready to shed 12 pounds in 2 weeks? You could on The Omni Diet by Tana Amen, RN.

 The Omni Diet is appropriate for anyone living with diabetes, high blood pressure, and heart disease.
 If you have high cholesterol, be sure to check with your doctor about the recommendations for coconut oil, which is high in saturated fat.
 Because the primary source of calories is plant-based foods, the diet is low in cholesterol.
 Limiting starchy carbs and sugar may be especially helpful for people with diabetes; just be sure to check with your doctor about changes to medication.

 The Final Word

-If you’re up for making the commitment to a very healthy diet, The Omni Diet is a great option to help you lose weight.
+If you’re up for making the commitment, the Omni Diet is a great option to help you lose weight, although it might be difficult to stick to long-term.
 It’ll take some work getting used to the new way of eating and increased exercise, but you’ll be slimmer and healthier for it.